-- Truck accidents: Because big rigs are so heavy, when it hits you it could cause catastrophic injuries or even death.
-Truck drivers are not only bound by Florida’s driving laws, but must also follow federal regulations for safety, including abiding by hours of service rules.
-If the accident investigation finds that the truck driver fudged his or her log sheets to drive for extra hours and the driver caused the accident because he or she fell asleep at the wheel, you may be entitled to compensation under the Wrongful Death Act.
+- Truck accidents: Because big rigs are so heavy, when one hits another vehicle, it could cause catastrophic injuries or even death.
+Truck drivers are not only bound by Florida’s driving laws but must also follow federal regulations for safety, including abiding by hours of service rules.
+If the accident investigation finds that the truck driver lied on his or her log sheets to drive for extra hours and caused the accident because he or she fell asleep at the wheel, you may be entitled to compensation under the Wrongful Death Act.

-- Motorcycle accidents: Motorcycle accidents are often fatal because the rider does not have the metal around him or her to help protect himself.
+- Motorcycle accidents: Motorcycle accidents are often fatal because the rider does not have the protective metal cage to help protect him- or herself.
 If a vehicle hits a motorcycle, the rider is usually thrown from the bike.
 Trucks and larger passenger vehicles could easily run over a motorcycle because of its size.

 - Bicycle accidents and pedestrian accidents: These accidents are often fatal.
 As with other vehicle accidents, if the defendant’s actions were grossly negligent or purposeful, you may be entitled to compensation under the Wrongful Death Act.

 - Boating accidents: Boating accidents could be caused by other boaters or even a malfunctioning boat.
 If the accident is caused by another person or a malfunctioning boat that has been well maintained, you may be able to file a Wrongful Death Claim.